VirtualPlanetaryLaboratory/vplanet/examples/README.rst

 `IceBelts <IceBelts>`_: Formation of equatorial ice belts on planets with high obliquity.

-`MiniNeptuneEvap <MiniNeptuneEvap>`_: Removal of an mini-Neptune's isothermal hydrogen atmosphere by high energy radiation and/or Roche lobe overflow.
+`MiniNeptuneEvap <MiniNeptuneEvap>`_: Removal of a mini-Neptune's isothermal hydrogen atmosphere by high energy radiation and/or Roche lobe overflow.

 **Galactic Effects**
 ====================